There are surfboards to suit every style and every wave; everything is customizable but even the basic templates are diverse.

-The size of these boards makes them incredibly buoyant and allows for easier paddling, making them better suited to beginners.
+The size of these surfboards makes them incredibly buoyant and allows for easier paddling, making them better suited to beginners.

 However, they lack the speed and sharpness of shortboards and are usually reserved for small surf.

-Shortboards are the most popular surfboards by quite a stretch, and if you visit your local beach, you’ll find that the majority of experienced surfers are using these boards.
+Shortboards are the most popular surfboards by quite a stretch, and if you visit your local beach, you’ll find that the majority of experienced surfers are using these surfboards.

 Shortboards are between 5’5 and 6’5 and the shorter length allows for greater maneuverability and easier duck diving.